Eric Lloyd

-Eric Lloyd (born David Eric Lloyd Morelli; May 19, 1986) is an American actor, musician, and producer.
-Lloyd is best known for work as a child actor in such roles as Charlie Calvin in Disney's The Santa Clause film trilogy and the follow-up series The Santa Clauses, as well as "Little John" Warner in the NBC television series Jesse, and Kyle Grant in Dunston Checks In.
+David Eric Lloyd Morelli (born May 19, 1986, in Glendale California) is an American actor.
+He is best known for work as a child actor in such roles as Charlie Calvin in Disney's The Santa Clause film trilogy and the follow-up series The Santa Clauses, as well as "Little John" Warner in the NBC television series Jesse, and Kyle Grant in Dunston Checks In.

 Career

 His television career began when, between ages two and five, he was cast as a young Kevin Arnold (Fred Savage) in episodes of The Wonder Years.
-His film credits include Batman & Robin, Dunston Checks In, My Giant, The Brave Little Toaster Goes to Mars, and The Brave Little Toaster to the Rescue.
+His film credits include Batman & Robin, Dunston Checks In, Deconstructing Harry, My Giant, The Brave Little Toaster Goes to Mars, and The Brave Little Toaster to the Rescue.